Welcome to Binghamton University!

 Local Airport Ground Transportation

 Binghamton is served by the Greater Binghamton Airport (airport code: BGM).
-If you plan to fly to Binghamton, non-stop service is available from several major U.S. cities, including Detroit (airport code: DTW), Newark (airport code: EWR) and Philadelphia (airport code: PHL).
+If you plan to fly to Binghamton, non-stop service is available from several major U.S. cities, such as Detroit (airport code: DTW), Newark (airport code: EWR) and Philadelphia (airport code: PHL).

 Taxi service is available from the Greater Binghamton Airport to the Binghamton University campus and will cost approximately $25 per person.
 Follow the signs outside to ground transportation (near baggage claim) when you arrive at the airport.
 You may also use the free phones near the exit door.